 Even though international sanctions are now comprehensive, some experts believe that additional pressure is needed to convince Iranian leaders that they must negotiate curbs on Iran's nuclear enrichment program.
 The Iran sanctions legislation and executive orders during the 112th Congress were discussed above.
 On February 27, 2013, H.R.
-850, was introduced by the Chairman and Ranking Member of the House Foreign Affairs Committee.
-The major provision is an authorization, but not a mandate, for the President to sanction any foreign person that has conducted a financial transaction with Iran's
+850, the Nuclear Iran Prevention Act of 2013 was introduced by the chairman and ranking Member of the House Foreign Affairs Committee.
+An amended version was marked up by the committee on May 22, 2013, and the bill passed the House by a vote of 400-20 (1 present) on July 31, 2013.
+Its major provisions are the following: